OS-RSPS/blog/_posts/03-14-24-minor-update-a-new-random-event-and-more/03-14-24-minor-update-a-new-random-event-and-more.md

 <br><br>
 <b><font color="#5982d7">Second Offence</font></b><br><br>
 - Your account will be permanently disabled.<br>
-- You are free to make a new account, h4owever the offending account will remain inaccessible.<br>
+- You are free to make a new account, however the offending account will remain inaccessible.<br>
 </div>
 <div class="spacer-medium"></div>